calyxium-lang/book/src/ch01-alternative-installation.md

 ---

 To do this make a new `.bat` file named what you want to type in to open this new profile terminal.
 For example `opt` (opam terminal) then enter the following code into the file and save it to where you want.
-In this instance we will use the directory where we put our icon earlier
+In this instance we will use the directory where we put our icon earlier.

 ```batch
 @echo off